 Few ailments are as painful or common as back pain.
 So many Americans suffer with it, that it's actually the leading reason Americans miss work.

-There are several different types of back pain - all are self descriptive.
-They are: lower back pain (pain in your lower back), middle back pain (pain in the middle of your back), and upper back pain (pain in the uppermost part of your back).
+There are several different types of back pain: lower back pain (pain in your lower back), middle back pain (pain in the middle of your back), and upper back pain (pain in the uppermost part of your back).

 - Muscle ache

 - Shooting or stabbing pain

 - Leg pain

 - Limited range of motion of the back